charlienewey/blog.newey.me/_drafts/2018-11-30-stochastic-gradient-descent.md

-## Now... back to SGD
+## Now... back to SGD!

 Right.
 Now that we've recapped bog-standard gradient descent, let's dive right into the interesting stuff.
 Luckily, you now know everything you need to understand SGD because it's only a slight modification to the standard algorithm.
 The update procedure for SGD is almost exactly the same as for standard GD - except we don't take the expected value of the objective function over the entire dataset, we simply compute it for *a single row*[^1].
+That is, we just slice out a single row of our training data, and use that in a single iteration of the SGD algorithm.

 $$
 \theta = \theta_{old} - \alpha \nabla_{\theta} J(\theta, X_{(i)}, y_{(i)})
 $$

+Of course, as we're only computing the gradient based on a single example at a time, we're going to need far more iterations to converge upon a sensible result.
+It's quite a natural way to think about presenting data to SGD in terms of "epochs" - essentially presenting as many examples as were in the original dataset.
+So, in this case, 200 epochs is approximately equal to 200 passes of the gradient descent algorithm above.

+![Error convergence after 200 SGD "epochs" (approx. 10,000 iterations) on the Boston housing dataset](/images/stochastic-gradient-descent-error.png)

+After 200 epochs, the MSE converges to a reasonably stable figure - similar to the unmodified gradient descent algorithm above.

+However - as you may expect, updating the parameter vector based on a *single training example* is going to play havoc with the initial variance in the training error (and the gradient of the parameter vector).
+This has some significant implications for setting the learning rate - because the variance is so high, a considerably smaller learning rate is required.

-As you may expect, this has some significant implications for setting the learning rate.
-Typically (during the initial iterations, at least), parameters ($\theta$) in SGD will initially have far greater variance as they're being updated directly with each training example.
+Typically (during the initial few iterations, at least), the parameter vector ($\theta$) in SGD will initially have far greater variance as it's being updated directly with each training example.
 Over time, as the number of training examples analysed grows larger, the influence of each individual example diminishes and the parameters will start to converge to a steady state.

+To demonstrate the high variance in SGD, here's a comparison of the error rate convergence during the first 50 iterations of standard GD (left) and SGD (right);

+![Difference between error convergence on first 50 iterations of GD and SGD](/images/gradient-descent-stochastic-gd-convergence.png)

 ### Choosing a learning schedule